bitrise-io/devcenter/_articles/reviews/public-sample-apps-draft.md

 ## ios-sample-app

-We suggest you to include the `Deploy to Bitrise.io - Apps, Logs, Artifacts` step so that you can check why Xcode has failed.
+If you use `Xcode test for iOS` Step in you workflow, we suggest you to include the `Deploy to Bitrise.io - Apps, Logs, Artifacts` Step so that you can check the test results (`All`, `Failing` and `Passing`) in the `APPS & ARTIFACTS` tab on your Build's page.

 ![](/img/sample-app-ios.png)